spring-attic/spring-cloud-stream-binder-jms/README.md

 * `all` - build all modules (active by default)
 * [`solace`](spring-cloud-stream-binder-jms-solace) - build only the Solace binder as well as prerequisite modules
 * [`activemq`](spring-cloud-stream-binder-jms-activemq) - build only the ActiveMQ binder as well as prerequisite modules
-* [`ibmmq`](spring-cloud-stream-binder-jms-ibmmq) - build only the IBM MQ binder as well as prerequisite modules
+* [`ibmmq`](spring-cloud-stream-binder-jms-ibmmq) - build only the IBM&reg; MQ&reg; binder as well as prerequisite modules

-For example, to build the IBM MQ binder only, you would use the `ibmmq` Maven profile:
+For example, to build the IBM&reg; MQ&reg; binder only, you would use the `ibmmq` Maven profile:

 ```console
 $ ./mvnw -P ibmmq install